 Both types of drawings were needed to design and build this sculpture.

+One of the first drawings my students do in school is a self portrait.
+This is the first step to understanding how to see in the lesson plans by Betty Edwards.
 This drawing by Chuck Close bridges the gap between subjective and objective drawing.
 In the photorealist self-portrait there is a strong element of subjectivity.

 Diagramming – A very important type of drawing that architect use to help explain their concepts would be diagramming.
 Here are some examples of beautiful diagrams.